meganesu/personal-site-v2/src/blog/tips-for-remote-workshops/tips-for-remote-workshops.md

 ## Introduction

 Last month, I co-facilitated a four-hour workshop at GatsbyConf.
 Although I've led many workshops in the past, this was my first time teaching remotely.
-More than 1000 people tuned in over the course of the event, with attendance staying around 250 participants for the full four hours.
+We had over 1000 unique visitors, with around 250 participants at any given time for the full four hours.
 There were a few technical hiccups, but in general it went pretty well!

 > **Want to watch the workshop recording?** Check it out on YouTube: [Getting Started with Gatsby](https://www.youtube.com/watch?v=231bkZnebvo).
 >